1985 VFL grand final: Match summary

-The grand final is often remembered for a bench-clearing brawl which broke out on the wing soon after the opening bounce.
+The grand final is often remembered for a wild bench-clearing brawl which broke out on the wing soon after the opening bounce.

 Essendon edged ahead early and increased its margin slightly at each of the changes, leading by nine points at quarter time, 18 points at half time and 30 points at three quarter time.
 The Bombers then scored a record 11.3 (69) in the final quarter to completely blow the game open.
 Paul Salmon kicked six goals for Essendon and Roger Merrett five.

-Forward Dermott Brereton starred for the Hawks with eight goals, the most ever in a losing grand final side (a record that stood until Gary Ablett's current record of nine goals in Geelong's losing 1989 VFL Grand Final against Hawthorn).
-Brereton was also reported three times in the game: he received a four match suspension for rough conduct and two counts of striking arising from the brawl.
+Forward Dermott Brereton starred for the Hawks with eight goals, the most ever in a losing grand final side (a record that stood until Gary Ablett's current record of nine goals in 's losing 1989 VFL Grand Final against Hawthorn).
+Brereton was also reported three times in the game — he later received a three match suspension for striking arising from the first quarter brawl.

 The Norm Smith Medal was awarded to Essendon's Simon Madden for being judged the best player afield.

-At the conclusion of the game, the 332nd and final game of Hawks great Leigh Matthews' 16-year career, Matthews was chaired off the ground by his teammates.
+At the conclusion of the game, the 332nd and final game of Hawks great Leigh Matthews' 16-year career, Matthews then wiping away tears was chaired off the ground by his teammates.

 Essendon coach Kevin Sheedy said after the game to his players "It took you five years to play four quarters of football, but I'm patient.
 It was a wonderful effort of football, the way football should be played."

-Hawthorn would play in five of the next six grand finals including winning the 1986 VFL Grand Final, while Essendon would have to wait until the 1993 AFL Grand Final before their next Premiership success.
+Hawthorn would play in five of the next six grand finals, including winning the 1986 VFL Grand Final, while Essendon would have to wait until the 1993 AFL Grand Final before their next premiership success.